 In 2011 a correction factor of 1.85 was applied to population estimates for common wallaroos in Queensland.
 Prior to 2011 a conservative correction factor of 1.2 was used for common wallaroos.
-Current harvesting rates (quotas ranging from 10 to 20% of population estimates) are considered sustainable.
-None of the three commercially harvested species has shown a consistent decline in abundance since 1992 (Figure 20) which would necessitate a reassessment of the harvest take and species conservation status.
+Current harvesting rates (quotas ranging from 10 to 20% of population estimates) are considered sustainable (Caughley et. al. 1987, Hacker et. al. 2002).
+None of the three commercially harvested species has shown a consistent decline in abundance since 1992 (Figure 20) which would require a reassessment of the harvest take and species conservation status.
 Whilst no consistent declines have been observed, the macropod populations in Queensland have fluctuated over time.
-Of these species, the eastern grey kangaroo is consistently most abundant across the harvest zones, followed by the red kangaroo.
+Of these species, the eastern grey kangaroo is consistently the most abundant across the harvest zones, followed by the red kangaroo.
 Common wallaroos are the lowest.
 All three species occur in numbers of over 1,000,000 across the harvest zones.

-Figures 20-23 below outline data on the three commercially harvested macropod species pertaining to population, commercial harvest quota and macropods commercially harvested and sold for the years 1992-2018.
+Figures 20-23 below outline data on the three commercially harvested macropod species pertaining to population, commercial harvest quota and macropods commercially harvested and sold for the years 1992-2019.
 It should be noted that harvest quotas are calculated from population estimates based on aerial surveys conducted in the previous year to the harvest.
 Combined population estimates, quota and harvest data have been used for the period post-regionalisation to enable comparison with data collated prior to this period.
 As quotas are set as a constant proportion of the populations, they fluctuate as populations fluctuate, however, numerous factors influence harvest rates for commercial macropods.
 These include population levels, market forces, environmental conditions and access by harvesters.
 As a consequence, there is no clear pattern or trend in the proportion of the quota harvested since 1992.

-Figure 20-Estimated macropod populations in the Queensland commercial harvest zones 1992-2018
+Figure 20-Estimated macropod populations in the Queensland commercial harvest zones 1992-2019

-Figure 21-Long-term estimated population (± SE), commercial harvest quota and commercially harvested and sold red kangaroos.
+Figure 21-Long-term estimated populations (± SE), commercial harvest quotas and actual harvest of red kangaroos.
 Note: Commercial harvest quotas are based on survey estimates from the previous year

-Figure 22-Long-term estimated population (± SE), commercial harvest quota and commercially harvested and sold eastern grey kangaroos.
+Figure 22-Long-term estimated populations (± SE), commercial harvest quotas and actual harvest of eastern grey kangaroos.
 Note: Commercial harvest quotas are based on survey estimates from the previous year

-Figure 23-Long-term estimated population (± SE), commercial harvest quota and commercially harvested and sold common wallaroos.
+Figure 23-Long-term estimated populations (± SE), commercial harvest quotas and actual harvest of common wallaroos.
 Note: Commercial harvest quotas are based on survey estimates from the previous year